matter-labs/zksync-web-era-docs/docs/dev/glossary/glossary.md

 ### nonce

-A random number used once to iterate the output hash calculations.
+A random number is used once to iterate the output hash calculations.

 <!-- ## O
 ## P -->